upnpforum/uca-devices/readme.md

 License
 -------

-Copyright 2013-2014 UPnP Forum All rights reserved.
+Copyright 2016 Open Interconnect Consortium, Inc. All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: